ALANGUAGE/pla/README.md

-PLA
+PLA Programming Language A
 =

-Programming Language A, assembly language with C style syntax for X86 processors with the freedom of assembly and the notation of the C language.
-The MIT License (MIT) starting 1.1.2015
+assembly language with C style syntax for X86 processors with the freedom of assembly and the notation of the C language with the MIT License (MIT) starting from 1.1.2015
 ####Properties and how to run
 * [properties.md](properties.md) for a short description,  German readers look at [Wikipedia](http://de.wikipedia.org/wiki/Programming_language_A)
 * [files.md](files.md), description of all files.